TomLXXVI/python-hvac/docs/examples/air_conditioning/example_05/part_load_operation.md

 ## Description of the Part-Load Control Strategy

-The `analyze()`-method starts with an initial state for the supply air to the space or zone.
-The supply air temperature is set to the setpoint temperature of the cooling coil if it was specified when instantiating the `VAVSingleZoneAirCoolingSystem` class; otherwise the supply air temperature from the design data is taken.
+The `analyze()`-method starts with an initial state of the supply air to the space or zone.
+The initial supply air temperature is set to the setpoint temperature of the cooling coil if it was specified when instantiating the `VAVSingleZoneAirCoolingSystem` class; otherwise the supply air temperature from the design data is taken.
 The initial humidity ratio of the supply air is set to the humidity ratio of the air at the exit of the cooling coil if it was